Ask AI

 Idempotence and cursors#

-When instigating runs based on external events, you usually want to run exactly one job run for each event.
+When instigating runs based on external events, you usually want to launch exactly one run for each event.
 There are two ways to define your sensors to avoid creating duplicate runs for your events:

 Idempotence using run keys#